ncalteen/actions-docker-training/Exercises/10-Lock-Dependencies.md

 4. Open a pull request and merge the `ruby-deps` branch into the `main` branch, making sure to delete the `ruby-deps` branch after doing so

+## Check for Dependabot Updates

+After you have locked your dependencies, Dependabot will evaluate any pull requests it opened to see if they are still valid.
+If not, they will be closed automatically.

+1. Navigate to the **Pull requests** tab of your repository
+2. Select the **Closed** option to see what pull requests Dependabot closed